vancluever/terraform-provider-acme/docs/resources/certificate.md

   default will be provided.

--> `preferred_chain` can be used to request alternate chains on Let's Encrypt during their transitions to their new independently-signed certificates.
+-> `preferred_chain` can be used to request alternate chains on Let's Encrypt during the transition away from their old cross-signed intermediates.
 See [this article for more details](https://letsencrypt.org/2020/12/21/extending-android-compatibility.html).
 In their example titled **"What about the alternate chain?"**, the root you would put in to the `preferred_chain` field would be `ISRG Root X1`.